wramos1/crossroads-group/README.md

 5. Users can also sort the history by oldest or newest commits.

-_Technologies Used: React, HTML, CSS, Bootstrap_
+_Technologies Used: React, HTML, CSS, Bootstrap, External APIs_